SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/vowels.md

 The vowel quality feature categories are phonic potentially distinctive features for vowels.
 Vowel quality is defined by the vowel quality feature catergories.
-The vowel quality feature categories are (tongue) height, (tongue) backness, and (lip) rouding
+The vowel quality feature categories are the dorsal feature categories and labialization/rounding.

-## vowel quality features
+## dorsal feature categories

+### basics

+The dorsal feature categories ⟮further subdivide⟯ ⟮[+dorsal]⟯.
+The dorsal feature categories are height and backness.
+Height/backness are of the dorsum of the tongue.

+### values

-table:vowel feature category|feature values
+table:dorsal feature category|feature values
-⟮tongue height⟯|close/close-mid/mid/open-mid/open
-⟮tongue backness⟯|front/central/back
-⟮lip rounding⟯|labial/round
+⟮height⟯|close/close-mid/mid/open-mid/open
+⟮backness⟯|front/central/back

-Many theories of vowel quality feature categories posit less than the maximum amount of feature values, instead deriving them from other features.
+Many theories of vowel quality feature categories posit less than the maximum amount of dorsal feature values, instead deriving them from other features.
 ⟮close/open⟯ =syn= ⟮high/low⟯

 ## formants